-If your business has a CMS that's managed in house or you've have been knocking around in Digital Marketing for a while, you will almost certainly have heard this question before.
-If it's you that's asking said question, you my pedigree chum are in luck.
+If your business has a CMS that's managed in house or you've been knocking around in Digital Marketing for a while, you will almost certainly have heard this question before.
+If it's you that's asking said question, you, my pedigree chum, are in luck.
 That's what this blog is all about :P

-Not to be confused with the image file name, Alt text is the HTML attribute given to an image to help provide an accurate discription of what's in that particular image.
+Not to be confused with the image file name, Alt text is the HTML attribute given to an image to help provide an accurate description of what's in that particular image.

 For SEO purposes it needs to ideally contain a relevant search term (do not just spam keywords... it's 2016 ffs there's no place for dat black hat shiz no more).

 More importantly, from an accesibility point of view it needs to actually be an accurate description of the image.
 For best results try to organically blend the two approaches comme ça -